Computational-Plant-Science/plantit/README.md

 docker-compose -f docker-compose.yml -f compose-prod.yml up
 ```

+This will start the shared containers (listed above), as well as:

+- `nginx`: NGINX server
+- `graylog`: Graylog server
+- `mongo`: MongoDB database (for Graylog)
+- `elasticsearch`: Elasticsearch node (for Graylog)

 The production configuration:
-- Uses the nginx web server and gunicorn for wsgi to django
+- Uses gunicorn for WSGI to Django
-- Saves the database files outside the docker container.
+- Saves PostgreSQL database files to a persistent volume
+- Configures Graylog logging

-For more info on setting up the production enviroment, see README-PRODUCTION.md
+For more info on setting up the production enviroment, see `README-PRODUCTION.md`.

-__NOTE:__ Production environments and dev environments use different
-containers for the database server.
-This will cause problems if you try to
-to run both environments on the same code base.
-The django database migrations will not be synced.
-See README-PRODUCTION.md for more details.